CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Exceptions/handle-workspace-exception/handle-workspace-exception-block.md

 [Exception][Exception Property] can be any [Exception data type][Exception].

-By default, this property is assigned the built-in `($)_` variable, so the exception will be discarded.
-If the flow execution does need the exception, a variable can be assigned to save it in.
+If the flow execution does not need the exception, it can be discarded by assigning the built-in `($)_` variable.

 For more infomation about using the built-in `($)_` variable, please see [Discarding Output Properties][].